vector-engineering/covidcg/README.md

 ### Ingestion

-Two ingestion workflows are currently available, `workflow_genbank_ingest` and `workflow_gisaid_ingest`.
+Three ingestion workflows are currently available, `workflow_genbank_ingest`, `workflow_custom_ingest`, and `workflow_gisaid_ingest`.

 **NOTE: While the GISAID ingestion pipeline is provided as open-source, it is intended only for internal use**.

-You can use either ingestion pipeline as the basis for developing your own data ingestion pipeline to analyze and visualize in-house SARS-CoV-2 data.
+Both `workflow_genbank_ingest` and `workflow_gisaid_ingest` are designed to automatically download and process data from their respective data source.
+The `workflow_custom_ingest` can be used for analyzing and visualizing your own in-house SARS-CoV-2 data.
 More details are available in README files within each ingestion pipeline's folder.
 Each ingestion workflow is parametrized by its own config file . i.e., `config/config_genbank.yaml` for the GenBank workflow.

 For example, you can run the GenBank ingestion pipeline with: